nf-core/tools/README.md

     nf-core lint . --fix conda_env_yaml
 ```

-You can use the `-k` / `--key` flag to run only named tests for faster debugging, eg: `nf-core lint . -k files_exist -k files_unchanged`
+You can use the `-k` / `--key` flag to run only named tests for faster debugging, eg: `nf-core lint -k files_exist -k files_unchanged`.
+The `nf-core lint` command lints the current working directory by default, to specify another directory you can use `--dir <directory>`.

 ### Linting documentation